qcuaeh/molalignlib/README.md

 ### Program options

-&ensp; -live : Print live stats.
+-live : Print live stats.
-&ensp; -iter : Use iterative steps.
+-iter : Use iterative steps.
-&ensp; -mass : Use mass weighted distances.
+-mass : Use mass weighted distances.
-&ensp; -stdin : Read coordinates from standard input.
+-stdin : Read coordinates from standard input.
-&ensp; -out xyz|mol2 : Set output format to XYZ or Mol2.
+-out xyz|mol2 : Set output format to XYZ or Mol2.
-&ensp; -test : Use the same pseudo random numbers on every run.
+-test : Use the same pseudo random numbers on every run.
-&ensp; -rec *NUM* : Set the number of recorded solutions to *NUM*.
+-rec *NUM* : Set the number of recorded solutions to *NUM*.
-&ensp; -count *NUM* : Set count convergence threshold to *NUM*.
+-count *NUM* : Set count convergence threshold to *NUM*.
-&ensp; -trial *MAX* : Set maximum number of trials to *MAX*.
+-trial *MAX* : Set maximum number of trials to *MAX*.
-&ensp; -bias *TOL* : Use biasing with tolerance *TOL*.
+-bias *TOL* : Use biasing with tolerance *TOL*.
-&ensp; -scale *SCALE* : Set length scale to *SCALE*.
+-scale *SCALE* : Set length scale to *SCALE*.

 ### Examples